Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 #### Description:
 * Footer area text and links lacked contrast with the footer background.
 * Text with the "subdued" class lacked contrast with their backgrounds.
+* Links in the footer area were difficult to differentiate from surrounding non-link text, and underlines were needed.

 #### Visuals:
 * Before contrast changes: